sydroconsult/QTalsim/_sources/doc_subbasin_preprocessing.rst.txt

 Calculation of LongestFlowPath
 ------------------------------

+   The calculation of LongestFlowPath is optional.
 The plugin first burns the water network into the DEM using the QGIS "Raster calculator".
-   It then applies SAGA's "Fill sinks (Wang & Liu)" tool to fill any sinks in the DEM.
-After this The plugin uses WhiteboxTools' "LongestFlowPath" (LFP) to generate the longest flowpath for each sub-basin.
+   It then applies Whitebox' "FillDepressionsWangAndLiu" tool to fill any sinks in the DEM.
+After this the plugin uses WhiteboxTools' "LongestFlowPath" (LFP) to generate the longest flowpath for each sub-basin.
 To address an issue with LFP creating disconnected flowpaths across different sub-basins (see details `here <https://github.com/jblindsay/whitebox-tools/issues/289>`__), the plugin processes each sub-basin individually, generating the LFP for each one separately.
 Finally, the plugin saves the correct LFP for each sub-basin and merges them into a single layer.

    The final LFP layer is added to the current QGIS project and saved to the specified output folder.
 Additionally, the burned and filled DEM layer is also saved and added to the current project.